ZouhairMudakka/Autonomous-Job-Seeker/ROADMAP.md

 2. **WebSockets / Live Logs**
    - The AI sends real-time messages to the SaaS or extension:
-     - *“Searching Indeed for ‘Software Engineer’ in London…”*
+     - *"Searching Indeed for 'Software Engineer' in London..."*
    - Users can watch or let it run in the background.

 3. **Auth & Permissions**